-In the Department of Administrative Services, Bureau of Properties and Facilities Management, this class is accountable for managing statewide facilities planning activities, and logistics by coordinating strategic, logistical and operational support to state agencies.
+In the Department of Administrative Services, Bureau of Properties and Facilities Management this class is accountable for managing statewide facilities planning activities and logistics by coordinating strategic, logistical and operational support to state agencies.

 Receives administrative direction from an administrative official of higher grade.

-Manages the staff of the unit.
+Manages staff of unit.

 EXAMPLES OF DUTIES